norlove/BigQuery-Continuous-Queries-Demo/README.md

 OPTIONS (remote_service_type="CLOUD_AI_LARGE_LANGUAGE_MODEL_V1")
 ```

+7. Create a BigQuery Service Account named "bq-continuous-query-sa", granting yourself permissions to subit a job that runs using the service account [[ref](https://cloud.google.com/bigquery/docs/continuous-queries#user_account_permissions)], and granting permissions to the service account itself to access BigQuery resources [[ref](https://cloud.google.com/bigquery/docs/continuous-queries#service_account_permissions)].

+**NOTE: if you have issues with this demo, it is 9 times out of 10 related to an IAM permissions issue.**

-6. Create a BigQuery Service Account
+## Create a BigQuery continuous query

-7. Paste the following SQL query into your BigQuery environment:
+1. Paste the following SQL query into your BigQuery environment:
 ```
 EXPORT DATA
  OPTIONS (format = CLOUD_PUBSUB,